Why garlic is one of the 10 best foods for men’s sexual health

 Garlic and honey for men

-According to the Doctor’s Directory of India, eating 3-4 cloves of raw garlic daily, eaten on an empty stomach for three or four months, will work to improve ability to maintain erections.
-And those who can’t stomach raw garlic should mix it with a teaspoon of honey for this daily treatment.
+Those who can’t stomach raw garlic should mix it with a teaspoon of honey for this daily treatment.
 Fresh garlic is considered most effective and if honey doesn’t diminish the biting flavor, the garlic can be mixed with milk

-I cannot find any peer reviewed studies to support the notion that this garlic regimen will work.
+I cannot find any peer-reviewed studies to support the notion that this garlic regimen will work.
 But for most otherwise healthy men, there is little risk in trying this garlic diet.
 And there may be an unexpected benefit of garlic to manhood.

-Does garlic make men more sexy?
+Does garlic make men sexier?

 According to a 2016 study, women are more attracted to the body odor of men who eat large quantities of garlic than men who don’t eat garlic.
-The study did not determined what it is about eating garlic that made the mens’ scent more appealing.
+The study did not determine what it is about eating garlic that made the mens’ scent more appealing.
 But it is suspected that the known health benefits of garlic may simply send a subtle signal of good health.

 More nutritional benefits of garlic